jenssegers/lean/README.md

 $app->run();
 ```

-Behind the scenes the container is prepared using a `SlimServiceProvider` which bootstraps all of the required Slim components.
+Behind the scenes a Slim application is bootstrapped using a `SlimServiceProvider` which adds all of the required Slim components to League's container.

 ## Service Providers